 Jayce is the director of Peak MSK Physiotherapy, and is one of a handful of Specialist Musculoskeletal Physiotherapists in Victoria.
 Originally qualifying as a physiotherapist in Perth, he worked for several years in Switzerland thereafter.
 His experience covered various physiotherapy disciplines in intensive care, burns rehabilitation, musculoskeletal rehabilitation, advanced scope practice in major teaching hospitals and military health.

 He then returned to Western Australia to complete his Master of Manipulative Therapy degree before settling in Melbourne.
 In 2010, Jayce successfully completed the rigorous specialisation examinations of the Australian College of Physiotherapists to become a Fellow of the College and Specialist Musculoskeletal Physiotherapist.

-From 2003-2011, Jayce was an associate lecturer and postgraduate clinical tutor at the University of Melbourne, School of Physiotherapy.
+From 2003-2011, Jayce lectured at the University of Melbourne, School of Physiotherapy.
 He continues to lecture and teach with the Australian Physiotherapy Association, as well as educating physiotherapists with his own courses in management of spinal pain.

 On the weekend, Jayce SUPs (stand up paddle) and has represented Victoria in the technical and marathon disciplines nationally.